How much do welders make?

 We’ve saved the best until last!
 Joining Checkatrade is a fantastic way to grow your new business.

-As the #1 trade directory in the UK, there are millions of people looking for trades like welders on Checkatrade every year.
+As the #1 trade directory in the UK, millions of people look for trades like welders on Checkatrade every year.
 Plus, our famous ‘tick’ is trusted so much that 8 out of 10 people would choose a trade endorsed by Checkatrade compared to one that isn’t*.

 Get your business found online